 Spending Has Never Been So Rewarding Using your National JACL Credit Union VISA® credit card has never been easier.
 Accepted everywhere, any of your needs are always accessible.
 With unbeatable rates, call today to apply and find the right card for you.

+- APR as low as 9.9%

+- No annual fee

+- No balance transfer fees

+- Reward points

 For more information, please call us or visit our branch today!

 801-424-5225 800-544-8828 www.jaclcu.com